-Name of Nature of the litigation Current status Management Actions

-Litigant driving licence and licence disc

-in respect of various vehicles

-under the circumstances where

-the Applicant has been served

-with an enforcement order.

-Howard Mr. Howards has lodged this Application dismissed

-Demborvsky vs application to, amongst others, RTIA in the process of consulting with costs.

-Department of contest the constitutionality of its attorney on the process of

-Transport and some of the provisions in the recovery of a cost award.
-The

-Others AARTO Act as well as its current deceased estate reported

-Regulations.
-He alleges that not have any assets.

-those identified provisions of the

-Act contravene in the main, the

-right to a fair trial as enshrined in

-the Constitution.
-This application

-also seeks to request

-cancellation of all infringement

-notices in an instance where

-infringers have elected to be tried

-in court but have still not been

-served with summonses for a

-period over 18 months, as

-Table 4: Delevent prescribed by the DPP.
+Name of Litigant Nature of the litigation Current status Management Actions Howard Demborvsky vs Department of Transport and Others driving licence and licence disc in respect of various vehicles under the circumstances where the Applicant has been served with an enforcement order.
+Mr. Howards has lodged this application to, amongst others, contest the constitutionality of some of the provisions in the AARTO Act as well as its Regulations.
+He alleges that those identified provisions of the Act contravene in the main, the right to a fair trial as enshrined in the Constitution.
+This application also seeks to request cancellation of all infringement notices in an instance where infringers have elected to be tried in court but have still not been served with summonses for a period over 18 months, as prescribed by the DPP.
+RTIA in the process of consulting its attorney on the process of recovery of a cost award.
+The current deceased estate reported not have any assets.
+Application dismissed with costs.